Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 ```
 Read in the chromosome and SNP position for the 6,526 SNPs that we retained after our MAF adjustment above:
 ```
-scaffolds2 <- read.table("LFMM_allSNPs_CHRinfo6526.txt", header = T) #import chromosome and snp position information for the 6526 SNPs
+scaffolds2 <- read.table("LFMM_allSNPs_CHRinfo6526.txt", header = T)
 ```
 Let's now plot the candidates for bio_4.
-Note that you will need to read in the provided LFMMoutliers_bio4_final.txt file, where I have converted the original outlier list to one that shows chromosome info for plotting.
+Note that you will need to read in the provided LFMMoutliers_bio4_final.txt file, where I have converted the original outlier list to one that shows chromosome information for plotting.
 ```
 pvals_df <- as.data.frame(pvalues)
 pval_bio_4 <- as.data.frame(-log10(pvals_df$bio_4))